NI-Measurement-Plug-Ins/abstraction-layer-labview/Source/FAL Implementation/README.md

 ### To simulate NI instruments

 - Launch NI MAX.
-- Right-click on Devices and Interfaces in the MAX configuration tree and select Create New.
+- Right-click on Devices and Interfaces in the MAX configuration tree and select `Create New`.
-- In the Create New dialog, choose NI-DAQmx Simulated Device and click Finish.
+- In the Create New dialog, `Simulated NI-DAQmx Device or Modular Instrument` and click `Finish`.
-- The Choose Device dialog will open.
-Search for `PXIe-4141(NI-DCPower)/PXIe-4081(NI-DMM)` device model or navigate the list to find the device.
-- Select the device model `PXIe-4141/4081` and click OK.
+- Search and Select the device model `PXIe-4141` for NI-DCPower and `PXIe-4081` for NI-DMM and click `OK`.
 - The simulated device will now appear in NI MAX under My System > Devices and Interfaces.

 ### To simulate Keysight DMM via VISA-TCP\IP simulation

 - Run the `<repo> labview_fal\Utilities\KeysightDmm Simulation\Simulate_Keysight_34401a_TCP.vi` with port 50000 and desired timeout in ms.
-- Open NI Max application.
+- Open NI MAX application.
 - Create a new VISA TCP/IP Resource under Devices and Interfaces -> NetworkDevices.
 - Select manual entry of raw socket and click next.
 - Now enter the host address as localhost and port 50000 (consistent with port number in simulation vi).
 - Verify Validate opens the port.
-- Enter the alias name as VISA-DMM
+- Enter the alias name as `VISA-DMM`
-- In pin map verify if the custom instrument is named as VISA-DMM
+- In pin map verify if the custom instrument is named as `VISA-DMM`

 ## Note